jhsu802701/rails_from_scratch_rails5/10-02-admin_methods.md

 ### Getting the Integration Tests to Pass
 * Enter the command "test1".
 All tests should pass.
 * Enter the command "test2".
+2 of the tests will fail because of the lack of a link to the admin index page.
 * In the admin section in app/views/layouts/_header.html.erb, add the following line just after the one containing "User Index":
 ```
 <li><%= link_to "Admin Index",   admins_path %></li>
 ```
 * Enter the command "test2".
+All tests should pass.
 * Enter the command "test3".

 ### Rails Best Practices